It’s that time of year again… Time to raise America’s debt ceiling.

 And during this time period, the Republicans raised the debt ceiling no less than four times.

-Of course, it should come as no surprise that while the Republicans were busy shoving the debt ceiling ever higher, many Democrats were voting against those “evil” debt ceiling increases.
+Of course, it should come as no surprise that while the Republicans were busy pumping the debt ceiling levels ever higher, many Democrats were voting against those “evil” debt ceiling increases.

-Here’s a brief video showing both then-Senator Barack Obama and Senator Harry Reid voting against the Republican-led debt ceiling increase in March 2006.
+Here’s a brief video showing Senator Harry Reid voting against the Republican-led debt ceiling increase in March 2006.

 Sadly, the Democratic calls for “fiscal responsibilty” were completely ignored by the spendthrift Republicans.

-Finally, in October 2008, President Bush Jr. signed off on another debt ceiling increase, this time raising it to $11.315 trillion. (we loved this one!)
+Finally, in October 2008, President Bush Jr. signed off on another debt ceiling increase, this time raising it to $11.315 trillion.
+(Way to go, Bush!)

 These were great times for Democrats to be against debt ceiling increases and for Republicans to be for them.

-Then, in February 2010, Mr. Obama and the Congress approved a hike in the debt ceiling up to $14.294 trillion… (completely unacceptable!)
+Then, in February 2010, Mr. Obama and the Congress approved a hike in the debt ceiling up to $14.294 trillion… (This of course, was completely unacceptable!)

-And now, in our post-fiscal cliff era, Washington and their lapdog media are rushing headlong into our next fiscal crisis.
-Namely, will Washington choose to raise the debt ceiling again to prevent financial calamity?
+And now, in our post-fiscal cliff era, the centers of power in Washington — including this country’s vast corporate interests, the military-industrial complex, and the corporate-owned lapdog media – are rushing the entire country headlong into our next fiscal crisis.

 It’s a real nail biter, this one is…